EDUCBA

 In the below-mentioned table, Suppose I want to choose one project from two given projects with the same initial investment of 100000.

-Here I need to compare the Five-year modified internal rate of returns based on a 9% finance rate & reinvest_rate of 7% percent for both the project with an initial investment of 100000.
+Here I need to compare the Five-year modified internal rate of returns based on a 9% finance rate & reinvest_rate of 7% percent for both project with an initial investment of 100000.

 Example 2

-Let’s apply the MIRR function in cell “D34” for project 1 & “E34” for project 2.
+Let’s apply the MIRR function in cell “D34” for Project 1 & “E34” for Project 2.

 MIRR Example 2-1

-Select the cell “D34” where the MIRR function needs to be applied; click the insert function button (fx) under formula toolbar, a dialog box will appear, type the keyword “MIRR” in the search for a function box, MIRR function will appear in select a function box.
+Select the cell “D34” where the MIRR function needs to be applied; click the insert function button (fx) under the formula toolbar, and a dialog box will appear, type the keyword “MIRR” in the search for a function box, MIRR function will appear in select a function box.

 MIRR Example 2-2